 - Should the Merchant send fake or non-existent claims or Merchant data, that have been created by himself or by third parties with his knowledge by means of these data to gain himself or a third party an unlawful material benefit or should the Merchant be responsible for such data in any other way, the Merchant has to pay a penalty, which will be set according to the Service Provider`s reasonable discretion and shall be subject to review by the competent court.
 Further damage claims remain unaffected.

-- In the context of initiating business between the Parties, an identification of the Merchant by the Service Provider may be required pursuant to the provisions of the Money Laundering Act (GWG).
+- In the context of initiating business between the Parties, an identification of the Merchant by the Service Provider may be required pursuant to the provisions of the Anti-Money Laundering Act (AML).
 In this case, the Merchant has an obligation to cooperate.
-The relevant legal transactions between the Parties are concluded in these cases under the suspensive condition of a sufficient Merchant identification and legitimacy according to the specifications of the GWG.
+The relevant legal transactions between the Parties are concluded in these cases under the suspensive condition of a sufficient Merchant identification and legitimacy according to the specifications of AML.

 - Every Merchant is obliged to keep the information specified in its registration up to date and accurate and immediately notify a change of his data to the Service Provider at least in textual form.
 The Service Provider shall not be liable for damages and losses caused by a breach of this duty.